arthiee4/RiotSwitcher/README.md

 ![](git_images/folderselect.gif)

 After creating the profile, please wait for the client to initialize.
-ps: remember the most important step: when logging in for the first time, ALWAYS click "Stay Signed In."
-Don’t forget!
+ps: remember the most important step -> when logging in for the first time, ALWAYS click "Stay Signed In."
+Don’t forget!, after that, just log in and wait for the game to start.

 ![](git_images/stay.gif)